WPDevelopers/notificationx/docs/extensions/wistia.md

 ## Testing notes & gotchas

-- Do not expect any Wistia API calls, cron jobs, or stored video stats from this class — it is icon/label registration only, in both this free plugin and (as far as this repo shows) unverified in `notificationx-pro`. `_TODO: verify_` Pro.
+- Do not expect any Wistia API calls, cron jobs, or stored video stats from this class — it is icon/label registration only, in both this free plugin and in `notificationx-pro` (confirmed: no Wistia code exists in the Pro checkout).
 - The `video` Type's own module gate is `modules_google_youtube` (see [`Types\Video`](../../includes/Types/Video.php)) — disabling the YouTube module hides the whole `video` Type, including the Wistia and Vimeo source options, even though